ueapy/enveast_python_course_materials/README.md

-Content of EnvEast Python course
+Content of EnvEast Python course!